 Programs of Study

 The Department of Nuclear, Plasma, and Radiological Engineering (NPRE) offers programs leading to Master of Science and Doctor of Philosophy degrees in Nuclear, Plasma, and Radiological Engineering.
-The Master of Science and Doctor of Philosophy degree programs are centered around three theme areas:
+The Master of Science and Doctor of Philosophy degree programs are centered around five theme areas:

 Advanced course work and active research programs are offered in all of these areas.